-The Seek feature extends subscriber functionality by allowing you to to alter the acknowledgement state of messages in bulk.
+The Seek feature extends subscriber functionality by allowing you to alter the acknowledgement state of messages in bulk.
 For example, you can replay previously acknowledged messages or discard messages in bulk.
 In addition, you can copy the state of one subscription to another by using seek in combination with a Snapshot, introduced as part of the seek feature.
-Note that recovering acknowledged messages generally requires the source subscription to be configured in advance and will result in additional storage fees.
+Recovering acknowledged messages generally requires the source subscription to be configured in advance and results in additional storage fees.

 These features are described below.
 However, you can look at the quickstart for a working example.

 Seeking to a time marks every message received by

 Cloud Pub/Sub before the time as acknowledged, and all messages